Shakira12138/dual_agents_training/README.md

 This section explains how to **prepare experiments, data and model** to start the code.

 ### 1. Model and Data Setup
+- Model:  font-info/qwen3-4b-sft-SGLang-RL, which is fine-tuned on Qwen3-4B-instruct-2507 in slime/retool
+- Datasets: dapo-math-17k
+- RL method: GRPO
+- Setup for summary agent: separation of training and inference
+- Parameters: github link

 ### 2. Environment Setup